Westfield, East Sussex: Landmarks

 The parish contains a Site of Special Scientific Interest—Maplehurst Wood.
 This is a 78 acre ancient woodland containing a range of flora and avian fauna.
 The village has significant areas of verge, which is purposely left wild in order to preserve nature - this is most notable on approach to the village on the A28, alongside Hole Farm.
 The woods mentioned is the only East Sussex site for Herb Paris (Paris quadrifolia).

 Sport and leisure

 Westfield has a Non-League football club Westfield (Sussex) F.C. who play at The Parish Field.
+There is now a new football field and clubhouse plus houses on a new area East of Mill Lane.
 There is a small recreation area with swings, etc. in the field opposite the church for the children of the parish.
 The countryside surrounding Westfield offers a good number of walking routes.
-The village has two public houses, notably The New Inn and The Plough Inn.
+The village has one public house, notably The New Inn.
 The local primary school has a hall attached to it, which can be used by the community.
 Many years ago Westfield was known for its witches and it is lost in antiquity about the East Sussex witch burnings.

+There are two village halls, one attached to the Church, and one, the newest, attached to the school.

+Many activities take place there, including two horticultural shows every year, put on by Westfield Horticultural Society, that has existed since around 1890.
+It is well supported and popular.